 10. One’s destination is never a place, but a new way of seeing things.

-Reaching out to others and being constantly off balance, as he puts it, is, in the end, one of the main reasons of traveling.
-To not only see a new place, but to discover yourself in a new light.
+Reaching out to others and being constantly off-balance, as he puts it, is, in the end, one of the main reasons for traveling.
+To not only see a new place but to discover yourself in a new light.
 And we’ll return to this later.